 A gastric emptying scan is done to determine how quickly the stomach empties.
 People whose stomach empties slowly have a disorder called gastroparesis, which may cause symptoms such as nausea, vomiting, or a feeling of fullness after eating a small meal.

-In specialized centers, additional testing to determine how long it takes food to move through the small intestine and the whole gut can be done.
+In specialized centers, additional testing can be done to determine how long it takes food to move through the small intestine and the whole gut.
 The small intestine test takes place over a 2-day period and the whole gut test takes place over a 4-day period.
-These tests are useful in people who doctors suspect have a movement disorder of the digestive tract such as severe constipation.
+These tests are useful in people who doctors suspect have a movement disorder of the digestive tract such as severe constipation Constipation in Adults Constipation is difficult or infrequent bowel movements, hard stool, or a feeling that the rectum is not totally empty after a bowel movement (incomplete evacuation).
+(See also Constipation... read more .

 A bleeding scan is sometimes done to determine the location of bleeding in the digestive tract.